 - eCommerce/Shopping Carts (Ecwid)

-So, say you are a merchant who uses the FreshBooks software platform for your accounting and invoicing needs, but you also need a way to actually accept credit cards for your invoices.
-Or, what if you are managing a list of attendees for a conference in ConstantContact, but need a way to collect payment from those attendees?
-Or, maybe you’ve got an online shop all set up via Ecwid, but you still need to decide how you’re going to accept payments from your customers.
+So say you are a merchant who uses the FreshBooks software platform for your accounting and invoicing needs, but you also need a way to accept credit cards for your invoices.
+Or you are managing a list of attendees for a conference in ConstantContact and need a way to collect payment from them.
+Perhaps you’ve got an online shop all set up via Ecwid, but you still need to decide how you’re going to accept payments from your customers.

 Table of Contents

 Products & Services